-There are many reasons why your Apple CarPlay keeps disconnecting/stopping, but some of the top reasons are; Loose or faulty lightning cables, inadequate car audio system, power management issues, or software problems.
+There are many reasons why your Apple CarPlay keeps disconnecting/stopping, but some of the top reasons are; Loose or faulty lightning cables, an inadequate car audio system, power management issues, or software problems.

 - Faulty or loose cables